Yaxel Lendeborg: Michigan

 On April 5, 2025, Lendeborg transferred to the University of Michigan to play for Dusty May and the Wolverines.
 He also entered the 2025 NBA draft process in addition to transferring.
 On May 27, he withdrew from the NBA draft and chose to play his final season of college basketball in Ann Arbor.
+Lendeborg was projected to be a late-first-round or early-second-round selection in the draft, with the potential to earn $2.7 million in the first year and $14 million total in a four-year rookie contract if selected in the late first round.
+It was believed that Michigan offered around $3 million in guaranteed name, image and likeness (NIL) compensation to sway him.
+It is believed that Michigan gave Lendeborg about $5 million between NIL and revenue share and that this was less than the $7–9 million deal Kentucky had offered him.

-Lendeborg was named a preseason first-team All-American by the Associated Press, Blue Ribbon Yearbook, ESPN, and SB Nation; as well as a second-team selection by CBS Sports, Sports Illustrated, Sporting News and USA Today.
+Lendeborg was named a preseason first-team All-American by the Associated Press, Blue Ribbon Yearbook, ESPN and SB Nation; as well as a second-team selection by CBS Sports, Sports Illustrated, The Sporting News and USA Today.
 He was Joe Lunardi and SB Nation’s preseason National Player of the Year.
-He was also named to the preseason Naismith College Player of the Year, NABC Player of the Year, and Karl Malone Award watchlists.
+He was also named to the preseason Naismith College Player of the Year, NABC Player of the Year and Karl Malone Award watchlists.
+Michigan teammate L.J.
+Cason nicknamed Lendeborg, Dominican LeBron, after Lendeborg blocked a shot and completed a transition dunk during a preseason practice.

 On November 3 against Oakland, Lendeborg was limited in his debut with a right hand injury.
-He came off the bench and recorded twelve points (100% shooting: 4 FG, 2 FT), four rebounds, and three assists.
+He came off the bench and recorded twelve points (100% shooting: 4 FG, 2 FT), four rebounds and three assists.
+In late November, he led the Wolverines to a championship in the 2025 Players Era Festival, defeating San Diego State by 40 points, No. 21 Auburn by 30 points and No. 12 Gonzaga by 40 points.
+Lendeborg was named the Players Era Championship MVP after averaging 17.3 points, 7.3 rebounds, 3.7 assists, 2.0 steals and 1.3 blocks per game.
+He was also named as the week four Big Ten Conference Player of the Week and the Associated Press National Player of the Week.
+On December 13 against Maryland, Lendeborg had a season-high 29 points, career-high nine assists, eight rebounds, three blocks and two steals.
+Lendeborg was named on the January 25-person Wooden Award midseason watchlist.